atomisthq/docs/docs/reference-docs/rug.md

 end
 ```

-Such computed values will be exposed to templates as well as the rest of the Rug program itself.
+Such computed values will be exposed to templates as well as the remainder of the Rug program itself.

 We can compose predicates used with `with`.
 In the following example, we `and` two tests on a file to narrow matching: